bmchtech/blog/content/post/porting_d_to_gba.md

 it looks like that project worked by using [LDC](https://github.com/ldc-developers/ldc), the LLVM compiler for D to generate executable arm7tdmi code. and then using the devkitarm tools to link and package the rom. as for providing basic minimal runtime D functionality, it utilized a *very* minimal replacement runtime library.

-so i took that [minimal runtime library](https://github.com/redthing1/duster/commit/2d49dd97d5b1c60bfc1c114f55b416b94708ab17) and added some code that defined conditional compilation for the gba, for the most part just copying what had been put in for the 3ds.
+so i took that [minimal runtime library](https://github.com/redthing1/duster/commit/2d49dd97d5b1c60bfc1c114f55b416b94708ab17) and added some code that defined conditional compilation for the GBA, for the most part just copying what had been put in for the 3ds.

 ## forced to use betterc